 Debt Issuances.
 In 2023, the Company and Wilmington Trust, National Association, as subordination agent and pass through trustee (the "Trustee") under a certain pass through trust newly formed by the Company, entered into the Note Purchase Agreement, dated as of June 20, 2023 (the "Note Purchase Agreement").
 The Note Purchase Agreement provides for the issuance by the Company of equipment notes (the "Equipment Notes") in the aggregate principal amount of \$1.3 billion to finance 39 Boeing aircraft delivered new to the Company from August 2022 to May 2023.
 Pursuant to the Note Purchase Agreement, the Trustee purchased Equipment Notes issued under a trust indenture and mortgage (each, an "Indenture" and, collectively, the "Indentures") with respect to each aircraft entered into by the Company and Wilmington Trust, National Association, as mortgagee.
 Each Indenture provides for the issuance of Equipment Notes in a single series, Series A, bearing interest at the rate of 5.80% per annum.
 The Equipment Notes were purchased by the Trustee, using the proceeds from the sale of Pass Through Certificates, Series 2023-1A, issued by a pass through trust newly-formed by the Company to facilitate the financing of the aircraft.
 The interest on the Equipment Notes is payable semi-annually on each January 15 and July 15, beginning on January 15, 2024.
-The principal payments on the Equipment Notes will be due on January 15, 2036.
+The principal payments on the Equipment Notes are scheduled on January 15 and July 15 of each year, beginning on July 15, 2024.
+The final payments on the Equipment Notes will be due on January 15, 2036.